 A3.
-The better makefile is in the file BetterMakefile.
-Rename this file to Makefile, experiment.
-The first time you run make you will get warnings about .d-files that don't exist.
-This is normal.
-Also, the compiler will warn about unused parameters.
+The makefile with automatic dependencies is in the file MakefileWithDeps.
+Rename this file to Makefile, and experiment.
+The compiler will warn about unused parameters.
 These warnings will disappear when you implement the member functions.
 Look at the generated .d files.
-Add a rule to build your "Hello world!" program.
+Use the makefile to build your "Hello world!" program.